tatey/mocha-rails/README.md

 It loads [Chai](http://chaijs.com) for assertions, although since Mocha is decoupled from the assertion library, you can use another assertion library if you choose (or even write your own.)

 The Mocha interface system allows developers to choose their style of DSL.
-MochaRails is hardcoded for now to the "BDD" interface, but if you want to write in one of the other styles, please "+1" the open issue to make it configurable.
+Mocha::Rails is hardcoded for now to the "BDD" interface, but if you want to write in one of the other styles, please "+1" the open issue to make it configurable.

 ## Installation